 Balance and knowledge are lacking in the drugs in sport debate

-Federal Government Minister for Spor Kate Lundy released the investigation's report on Monday (AAP Image/Julian Smith).
+Former Federal Government Minister for Sport Kate Lundy released the ACC investigation's report (AAP Image/Julian Smith).

 The revelations over the last couple of days have raised many issues about drugs in sport.
 However, I think there also needs to be some balance, which has been lacking so far.